-In 2016, the Friends of McNabs Island Society celebrated our 26th year as a society!
+In 2017, the Friends of McNabs Island Society celebrated our 27 th year as a society!
 We organized many activities and events including guided tours, work parties and the beach cleanup.
 We continued to answer inquiries from around the world and to present to groups interested in McNabs Island.

-The 25th annual McNabs Island Clean-up was held June 5th.
-250 volunteers collected another 450 bags of garbage and recyclables from the island beaches.
+The 26 th annual McNabs Island Clean-up was held June 4th.
+200 volunteers collected another 500 bags of garbage and recyclables from the island’s beaches.
 We had the help of divers who cleaned up the waters around Garrison Pier and Maugers Beach.
 They pulled up a toilet from the depths near the pier.
-Again the recurring items found along the beach debris are Tim Horton’s cups and plastics of all kinds, from broken fish crates to plastic tampon applicators.
+Again the recurring items found among the beach debris are Tim Horton’s cups and plastics of all kinds, from broken fish crates and rope to plastic tampon applicators.
 More than 30 lobster traps were found washed up on the shore.
 We participated in Oceans Week activities again last year.
 Rope from the cleanup was collected, washed and woven into a wall hanging and displayed during Oceans Week events.

-Since 1991, the Friends have collected over 12,500 bags of garbage from the beaches of McNabs and Lawlor Islands Provincial Park - making the clean-up effort the largest and longest-running beach cleanup in the Maritimes.
-These cleanups are costly, costing us about $2,500 each year.
-We are fortunate to receive some donations from Waterfront Development, McInnes Cooper and Nature’s Way to help pay for the transportation costs.
+Since 1991, the Friends have collected over 13,000 bags of garbage from the beaches of McNabs and Lawlor Islands Provincial Park - making the clean-up effort the largest and longest-running beach cleanup in the Maritimes.
+These cleanups are costly - close to $3,000 each year.

 Island Projects & Activities

-We hired two students Amber McMunn and Alex Miller through the Canada Summer Jobs program last year.
-They offered guided tours throughout the summer and worked on updating the McNabs Island Kit for Schools to include material for high school students.
+Last summer we hired two students, Gabrielle Doucet and Flavie Gauthier-Chamard, through the Canada Summer Jobs program.
+They offered guided tours throughout the summer and Flavie translated the McNabs Island Kit for Schools, our brochure and several pages on our website.

 The society published two newsletters in 2017 (Vol. 26:1 and 26:2).
 We have an active Facebook page with 2,169 likes, our Twitter account has 2,666 followers.
 We have over 280 members.
-For the past 27 years the Friends have been the voice of McNabs Island – answering numerous requests for information from local residents and people around the world – fundraising to improve the trails, and park facilities – all to make McNabs Island a welcoming natural environment park for all to enjoy.
+For the past 28 years the Friends have been the voice of McNabs Island – answering numerous requests for information from local residents and people around the world – fundraising to improve the trails, and park facilities – all to make McNabs Island a welcoming natural environment park for all to enjoy.